-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

 Gator commit, Ja’markis Weston, said that he really enjoyed how the Gator players already treat him like a teammate.
 Earlier in the season, Gator QB Feleipe Franks, said that something he likes about his team is how inclusive they are and how they treat the new guys just like they would the seniors.

-Weston explained how during his OV that he tried to convince some of the other recruits how fun it would be to play for Florida.
+Weston explained how during his official visit he tried to convince some of the other recruits how fun it would be to play for Florida.

 Weston says he’ll be signing on Dec.
 19th, but he will not be enrolling early.